 3. Take a Supplement

-While you can’t really take a chill pill, you could try ZenWell, and boost your health while inducing relaxation.
+While you can’t really take a chill pill, you could try ZenWell to boost your health while inducing relaxation.
 This supplement features your favorite Ashwagandha or Indian Ginseng.
 The plant has proven therapeutic benefits like helping reduce stress, anxiety, pain, and even to treat rheumatoid arthritis.
 It’s a staple in Ayurveda.

 ZenWell also features Suntheanine.
 This is a lesser-known extract that’s designed to mimic the amino acid L-theanine found in tea.
 Suntheanine stimulates brain activity that is associated with a relaxed and awake state.
 This makes it a great way to relax, but not to the point where you feel sleepy or groggy.